rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > in a separate question, though this is likely easier to find out through download
 > numbers.

-### In which of the following ways have you participated in the Rust community in the last 6 months:

-Note that the following forms of participation do not include code related activities (i.e., writing, reviewing, or discussing code).
-Such pariticpation is asked about in later questions.

-Type: select all that apply (optional)

-- I have produced informational content about Rust (e.g., blogged, live streamed, made a YouTube video, presented at a conference/meetup, etc.)
-- On several occasions I have consumed informational content about Rust (e.g., blogs, live streams, YouTube videos, etc.)
-- On several occasions I have read comments about Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
-- On several occasions I have commented on Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
-- On several occasions I have read official Rust communication channels (e.g., This Week in Rust, the official Rust blog, the Rust Twitter account, etc.)
-- On several occasions I have participated in conversations about Rust on social media (Twitter, Facebook, LinkedIn, etc.)
-- I have participated in Rust community forums or chats (e.g., users.rust-lang.org, Rust Discord, a local Rust chat community, etc.)
-- I have attended a Rust meetup or conference (virtual or in-person)

-> **justification**
->
-> We'd like to get a picture of _how_ people participate in the Rust community.
-In
-> particular we can use this information to do cohort analysis on highly "active"
-> community members in comparison to less active community members.

-### Roughly how often do you contribute to the Rust project?
+### Roughly how often do you contribute to the Rust community?

 Type: matrix (optional)

 Activities:

+- Produce informational content about Rust (e.g., blogged, live streamed, made a YouTube video, presented at a conference/meetup, etc.)
+- Consume informational content about Rust (e.g., blogs, live streams, YouTube videos, etc.)
+- Read official Rust communication channels (e.g., This Week in Rust, the official Rust blog, the Rust Twitter account, etc.)
+- Participate in conversations about Rust on social media or websites (Hacker News, r/rust, Twitter, LinkedIn, etc.)
+- Attend a Rust meetup or conference (virtual or in-person)
-- Comment on, contribute to discussion of, or provide edits to an open RFC
+- Write, comment on, contribute to discussion of, or provide edits to an open RFC
-- Create a new thread or comment on internals.rust-lang.org
-- Discuss the Rust project in an official chat (either Zulip or Discord)
+- Discuss the Rust project in an official chat (internals.rust-lang.org, rust-lang Zulip, etc.)
-- Open an issue on any repo in the rust-lang GitHub organization
+- Open an issue on any project in the rust-lang GitHub organization
-- Contribute code changes (including tests) to the Rust compiler (rust-lang/rust)
-- Contribute code changes (including tests) to any other project in the rust-lang GitHub organization
+- Contribute code changes (including tests) to any project in the rust-lang GitHub organization
 - Contribute non-code changes (documentation, comments, etc.) to any project in the rust-lang GitHub organization

 Frequency:
 - More frequently than weekly
 - Weekly
-- Monthly
-- Less frequently than monthly
+- Monthly or less frequently
-- Never but have tried to
-- Never and have never tried to
+- Never

 > **justification**
 >
 > We want to understand the nature of contribution to the Rust project both
 > to better understand the shape of community involvement and for cohort analysis.

-### How often have you felt explicitly welcome in the Rust community?
+### How do you feel in the Rust community?

 Type: matrix